Burnout is a risk no matter what industry you’re in.

 2. Get Enough Sleep

-We all know sleep is important, but sleep also helps to avoid burnout.
+We all know sleep is important, but you might be unaware that it also helps to avoid burnout.

-Getting the recommended 8 hours improves concentration, stamina, mood, alertness and motivation.
+Getting the recommended 8 hours improves concentration, endurance, alertness and motivation.

-It will make your job easier and more enjoyable if you are able to be fully present at work.
+Ultimately, it will make your job easier and more enjoyable if you are able to be fully present at work and in a decent mood.

 3. Rely On Your Relationships